Applicable law

 Rules which apply to the method of operation of authorised open-ended collective investment schemes:

-*Applicants considering applying for a Class A Scheme must contact Authorisations before formalising an application.
+*Applicants considering applying for a Class A Scheme must contact Authorisations before formalising their application.
 Class A Schemes have largely been superseded by the AIFMD regime.

 Specific criteria and principles